owaspsamm/website/content/en/internal/backlog.md

 - On failure, open or update a tracking issue with the broken-link list — don't fail the job in a way that pages anyone.
 - Triage cadence: a maintainer skims the report each month and decides update / replace / remove.

-## Git LFS for static/presentations/
+## Presentations: remove large files from the repo

 **What:** 186 MB of .pptx and .pdf files in [static/presentations/](../../../static/presentations/) — user-day slides and guidance PDFs.
-Actively served (linked from user-day pages), but they change rarely and bloat every clone of the repo.
+Actively served (linked from user-day pages), but they change rarely and bloat every clone and every GitHub Actions deploy run.

 **Why defer:** works fine today; committing them as-is matches v1's long-standing approach.
-LFS migration is a day of work plus quota planning, not something to do during a cutover.
+Not something to do during a cutover.

-**When to revisit:** once v2 is stable (maybe 2–4 weeks post-launch), or sooner if the repo size causes a concrete problem (slow clones, GitHub warnings).
+**When to revisit:** once v2 is stable (maybe 2–4 weeks post-launch), or sooner if the repo size causes a concrete problem (slow Actions runs, GitHub warnings).

-**Rough plan:**
-- Enable Git LFS on `owaspsamm/website`.
-- `git lfs track "*.pptx" "*.pdf"` scoped to `static/presentations/**`.
-- Rewrite history on a feature branch: `git lfs migrate import --include="static/presentations/**" --everything`.
-- Test clone size, confirm download links still resolve.
+**Options — decide before acting:**

+1. **GitHub Releases** (recommended): attach presentation files to a release per user-day event (e.g. `user-day-2024-san-francisco`).
+URLs are stable, public, tied to the repo, free.
+No dependency on external services.
+Links in content pages update to `github.com/owaspsamm/website/releases/download/...`.
+Manual upload per event — same effort as Drive.

+2. **Google Drive**: move files to the SAMM public Drive folder and link from content pages.
+Simpler to set up if the team already uses Drive.
+Risk: links break silently if someone reorganises the folder, changes permissions, or the org Google Workspace account changes.

-- GitHub's free LFS tier is 1 GB storage + 1 GB/month bandwidth — 186 MB fits in storage but bandwidth may require a data pack (~$5/month) depending on download volume.
+3. **Git LFS**: keep files in the repo but store them in LFS.
+Reduces clone size; deploy runs still download them but via LFS bandwidth.
+GitHub's free LFS tier is 1 GB storage + 1 GB/month bandwidth — 186 MB fits in storage but bandwidth may need a data pack (~$5/month) depending on download volume.
+Migration rewrites history: `git lfs migrate import --include="static/presentations/**" --everything`.

+**Regardless of option chosen:**
+- Update all links in content pages to point to the new location.
+- Add `static/presentations/` to `.gitignore` once files are removed from the repo.
+- Delete the files from git history (or accept they remain in old commits — only matters for clone size of full history).